jaconey/gettc/README.md

 NOTE: Please feel free to grab it if you like.
 I'll keep trying to refine it.
 I'd say modifications are all based on my BAD personal taste.
 I'll simplify some features I don't like or won't use, given my poor knowleadge of Ruby.
-Even some languages support is very likely to be removed in the near future.
+Even some language support is very likely to be removed in the near future.
 And, of course, NO intention to back-port to origin.

 P.S.
 Below is the origin gettc README.
 It is generally correct, but some points may